grpc/proposal/A6-client-retries.md

         "maxAttempts": number,

         // Exponential backoff parameters.
 The initial retry attempt will occur at
         // random(0, initialBackoff).
-In general, the nth attempt will occur at
+In general, the nth attempt since the last
-        // random(0,
+        // server pushback response (if any), will occur at random(0,
         //   min(initialBackoff*backoffMultiplier**(n-1), maxBackoff)).
         // The following two fields take their form from:
         // https://developers.google.com/protocol-buffers/docs/proto3#json